-1. Control the direction of your firearm's muzzle.
+- 1. Control the direction of your firearm's muzzle.
 Carry your firearm safely, keeping the safety on until ready to shoot.
-Keep your finger off the trigger until ready to shoot.

-2. Identify your target and what is beyond it.
-Know the identifying features of the game you hunt.

-3. Treat every firearm as if it is loaded.

-4. Be sure the barrel and action are clear of obstructions and that you have only ammunition of the proper size for the firearm you are carrying.

-5. Unload firearms when not in use.
+Keep your finger off the trigger until ready to shoot. - 2.
+Identify your target and what is beyond it.
+Know the identifying features of the game you hunt. - 3.
+Treat every firearm as if it is loaded. - 4.
+Be sure the barrel and action are clear of obstructions and that you have only ammunition of the proper size for the firearm you are carrying. - 5.
+Unload firearms when not in use.
 Leave actions open.
-Firearms should be cased and unloaded while in a vehicle traveling to and from shooting areas.

-6. Never point a firearm at anything you do not want to shoot.
-Avoid all horseplay with a firearm.

-7. Never climb or jump with a loaded firearm.
-Never pull a firearm toward you by the muzzle.

-8. Never fire a bullet at a flat, hard surface or water.
-With targets, be sure your backstop is adequate.

-9. Store guns and ammunition separately in locked spaces out of reach of children and careless adults.

-10. Avoid alcoholic beverages and drugs before or during shooting.
+Firearms should be cased and unloaded while in a vehicle traveling to and from shooting areas. - 6.
+Never point a firearm at anything you do not want to shoot.
+Avoid all horseplay with a firearm. - 7.
+Never climb or jump with a loaded firearm.
+Never pull a firearm toward you by the muzzle. - 8.
+Never fire a bullet at a flat, hard surface or water.
+With targets, be sure your backstop is adequate. - 9.
+Store guns and ammunition separately in locked spaces out of reach of children and careless adults. - 10.
+Avoid alcoholic beverages and drugs before or during shooting.

-leage of the izaak watch League of America

-foung Guns Target

-Proud sponsor

-Elk

-Elk are tough and hardy animals that usually get through Oregon's winters just fine.
-They can get themselves into trouble, though, when they raid farmers' haystacks and wreck their pastures and fences.
-Sometimes hunting groups like OHA build fences and provide feed to lure the elk away from farmland and keep them out of trouble.
+Non-profit Org.
+U.S. Postage PAID Medford, OR Permit No. 425

-OREGON HUNTERS ASSOCIATION P.O.
-BOX 1706 MEDFORD, OR 97501
+DREGON HUNTERS (SSOCIATION 20.
+BOX 1706 AEDFORD, OR 9750

+Don't Miss a Thing!
+Join OHA Today!

-When you join OHA as a Junior Member for just \$10 , you'll get everything adult OHA members get - and MUCH MORE!
-You get 6 issues of OREGON HUNTER OHA Jr. Membership Application I want to be an Oregon Hunters Associati Junior Member!
-Please sign me up, send my Oregon Hunters Calendar and OHA decal, and start my subscriptions to OREGON HUNTER magazine and the OHA junio newsletter Yearlings!
+When you join OHA as a Junior Member for just \$10, you'll get everything adult OHA members get - and MUCH MORE!

+COREGONAL FUNTER SOUTH STATE OF THE STATE OF

+You get 6

+issues of

+OREGON HUNTER

+magazine.

 Just \$10 for kids!

-Name You get an Oregon Hunters Calendar, with 12 colorful game animal pictures, and all the hunting season dates and deadlines!
-You get 4 issues of OHA's junior newsletter Yearlings.
-You'll be invited to OHA events where there may even be prizes for kids!
-You'll get your own OHA decal!
-Telephone () Please enclose one-year dues of \$10 Payment enclosed (check or money order) Bill my parent's: Visa / MC / Discover / Amex Card #: Expiration date: CVV2# on back: Parent Signature: Return to: OHA, P.O.
-Box 1706, Medford, OR 97501 (541) 772-7313 www.oregonhunters.org oha@oregonhunters.org
+You get an Oregon Hunters Calendar, with 12 colorful game animal pictures, and all the hunting season dates and deadlines!

+- You get 4 issues of OHA's junior newsletter Yearlings. - You'll be invited to OHA events where there may even be prizes for kids! - You'll get your own OHA decal!

+OHA Jr. Membership Application

+I want to be an Oregon Hunters Association

+Junior Member!
+Please sign me up, send

+my Oregon Hunters Calendar and OHA

+decal, and start my subscriptions to

+Oregon Hunter magazine and the OHA junior

+newsletter Yearlings!

+Naiiie

+Address

+City

+State Zip Code

+Telephone ()

+Please enclose one-year dues of \$10

+- Payment enclosed (check or money order)

+Credit card: Visa / MC / Discover / Amex

+- Card #: CVV2# on back:

+- Parent Signature:

+- Return to: OHA, P.O.
+Box 1706, Medford, OR 97501

+(541) 772-7313 www.oregonhunters.org oha@oregonhunters.org